 October 1st 2025 Lego released set #72046 — a 1:1 replica of the original Nintendo Gameboy.
 I immediately knew that this Lego set would be something worth turning into the real thing.
 I have wanted to own an original Gameboy for some time but thought what a better way then to merge two things that brought me so much joy as a kid.

 I first scoured the internet to see what others had done and came across Natalie’s post .
-She’s a very talented Melbourne based retro modder who created one of the first .
-For my project I wanted to approach it in a similar way using the Gameboy Pocket motherboard.
+She’s a very talented Melbourne based retro modder who I think created the very first Lego gameboy.
+What’s crazy is that this was just one small sliver of what she does.
+Definitely check out her other projects!
+For my project I drew inspiration from Natalie’s project and wanted to approach it in a similar way using the Gameboy Pocket motherboard.
 The Gameboy Pocket was basically an original DMG Gameboy brought to a smaller form factor.
+The main advantage is the packaging of the motherboard components.
+The MGB pocket has a CPU and combines the video ram into a single ram package IC.
+The original DMG has a CPU, video ram and separate ram package.
+This meant the MGB motherboard would be a great choice from a packaging standpoint since I was very space constrained in designing around the Lego set.

 I really wanted to avoid adhesives and Ideally wanted everything to drop into place and give the same lego building experience but with a technical twist.
 I ran into my first challenge.
 This was with the fact that despite the Lego gameboy being a 1:1 model in theory, the models dimensions in reality were constrained by the Lego brick dimensions.
 I ordered a Gameboy game and tested the cartridge slot.
 Unfortunately I noticed bowing of the Lego set as I slid the game in.
 But honestly Lego really got close here and to be clear it was never their intent to actually slot in a real gameboy game.
 I decided that in order to slide a game in properly, I needed to design custom 3D printed lego pieces.